Skip to Content

 Don’t Snap Your Frame In Half

-A frame cradle is an extra support to the frame of your TTR125.
+A frame cradle is extra support to the frame of your TTR125.
 If you are a heavier rider that surpasses the OEM weight capacity, you risk bending or cracking your frame.
 This is especially true if you ride aggressively.

 A broken frame while riding could not only result in costly repairs but there’s a significant risk of injury if the damage is severe enough to cause you to wreck.